Netflix/falcor/documentation/router.md

 module.exports = TODORouter;
 ~~~

-These derived Router class instances can be instantiated at connection time, and passed connection information via their constructor.
-All route handler functions are applied to the concrete Router instance, which means that Routes can access connection state passed to the Router via the "this" pointer.
+These derived Router class instances can be instantiated at connection time, and passed request information via their constructor.
+All route handler functions are applied to the concrete Router instance, which means that Routes can access request information passed to the Router via the "this" pointer.

-Typically a single Router class is created when the application server starts up, and then one instance is created per connection and then thrown away.
+Typically one instance of the derived Router class is created is created per request and then thrown away.

 ~~~js
 // app.js